damdoy/ice40_ultraplus_examples/README.md

 - DSP (`SB_MAC16`) example with MAC (multiply and accumulate) operations
 - A RISC-V implementation running on the FPGA
    - the RISC-V groups all of the above examples to make a complete working system able to do matrix multiplications, fibonacci and multiplcations, all on a RISC-V soft CPU communicating with a Linux computer.
+- PLL and use of internal clock

 All the examples are synthetized and programmed on the breakout board using the open souce tools from the icestorm project (http://www.clifford.at/icestorm/).

+Most of the examples use the 12MHz external clock from the breakout board.
+The PLL example shows how to use the internal 48MHz clock.

 # How to build